INI Converter

 Privacy Notes:

-The conversion runs in the browser after the page has loaded, and selected files are read as local text for the current session.
-The tool does not need to upload the pasted INI content to produce JSON, YAML, env, properties, or normalized INI output.
+The conversion runs in the browser after the page has loaded.
+Pasted text and selected files are read locally for the current session, and no upload is required to produce the generated JSON, YAML, env, properties, or normalized INI text.

-- Treat pasted configuration as sensitive if it contains passwords, access tokens, internal domains, or database names.
+- Treat configuration text as sensitive when it contains passwords, tokens, internal hostnames, DSNs, or deployment names.

-- Copied text and downloaded files contain the same sensitive values as the source unless you remove them first.
+- Copied and downloaded outputs contain the same sensitive values unless you remove them before conversion.

-- Use a controlled browser profile or local workstation when reviewing production configuration.
+- Use a controlled browser profile or workstation when reviewing production configuration.

 Worked Examples: